How to Install a Service Mast and Riser: An NEC Guide

 Beyond the physical installation, several administrative and code-specific details are vital for project approval and safety.

-- Utility vs. NEC: Always remember that the local utility company specifications can and often do override the minimum requirements set by the NEC.
-When in doubt, call the utility’s engineering department.
+- Utility vs. NEC: Always remember that local utility company specifications and the Authority Having Jurisdiction (AHJ) can impose additional or more specific requirements beyond the NEC.
+When in doubt, contact the utility’s engineering department and the local AHJ.

-- Proper Labeling: With the 2023 code cycle, understanding how to comply with NEC service equipment labeling requirements is more important than ever.
-All disconnects and service equipment must be clearly and durably marked.
+- Proper Labeling: With the 2023 code cycle, understanding how to comply with NEC service equipment labeling requirements remains important.
+All disconnects and service equipment must be clearly and durably marked as required by the code and AHJ.

-- Service Disconnects: The rules for service disconnects can be complex.
-Be sure you know how many service disconnecting means are allowed per service under the current NEC to avoid a failed inspection.
+- Service Disconnects: The rules for service disconnects can be complex; be sure you know how many service disconnecting means are allowed per service under the current NEC and local policies to avoid a failed inspection.

 - Structural Integrity: Never underestimate the tension and weather loads on a service mast.
-Adhering to mast guying requirements is not optional; it’s a critical safety measure to prevent damage to the structure.
+Adhering to applicable mast guying requirements and manufacturer guidance is a critical safety measure to prevent damage to the structure.

 Mastering these nuances is what separates a good electrician from a great one.
 Perfect your service installation skills with our in-depth NEC courses.